LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Introduction

 \section{Introduction~}

-Classical simulation of quantum computing is useful for circuit design~\cite{zulehner2017one,burgholzer2020improvedEquivalenceChecking} and studying noise resilience in the era of Noisy Intermediate-Scale Quantum (NISQ) computers~\cite{preskill2018quantum}.
+Classical simulation of quantum computing is useful for circuit design~\cite{zulehner2017one,burgholzer2020improvedEquivalenceChecking}, verification~\cite{burgholzer2021random,burgholzer2020advanced} and studying noise resilience in the era of Noisy Intermediate-Scale Quantum (NISQ) computers~\cite{preskill2018quantum}.
 Moreover, identifying classes of quantum circuits that are classically simulatable, helps in excluding regions where a quantum computational advantage cannot be obtained.
 For example, circuits containing only Clifford gates (a non-universal quantum gate set), using an all-zero initial state, only compute the so-called `stabilizer states' and can be simulated in polynomial time \cite{gottesman1998heisenberg,aaronson2008improved,gottesman1997stabilizer,nest2005local,englbrecht2020symmetries}.
 Stabilizer states, and associated formalisms for expressing them, are fundamental to many quantum error correcting codes~\cite{gottesman1997stabilizer} and play a role in measurement-based quantum computation~\cite{raussendorf2001oneway}.
-In fact, simulation of general quantum circuits is fixed-parameter tractable in the number of non-Clifford gates~\cite{bravyi2016trading}, a principle on which many modern simulators are based~\cite{bravyi2016trading,bravyi2017improved,bravyi2019simulation,huang2019approximate,kocia2018stationary,kocia2020improved}.
+In fact, simulation of universal quantum circuits is fixed-parameter tractable in the number of non-Clifford gates~\cite{bravyi2016trading}, which is why many modern simulators are based on \concept{stabilizer decomposition}~\cite{bravyi2016trading,bravyi2017improved,bravyi2019simulation,huang2019approximate,kocia2018stationary,kocia2020improved}.